miteshgupta07/Automatic-License-Plate-Recognition-System/README.md

 Feel free to submit issues or pull requests if you have any suggestions or improvements.

 ## 📜 License
-This project is licensed under the [MIT License](https://github.com/miteshgupta07/Automatic-Number-Plate-Recognition-System/blob/main/LICENSE).
+This project is licensed under the MIT LICENSE - see the [LICENSE](https://github.com/miteshgupta07/Automatic-Number-Plate-Recognition-System/blob/main/LICENSE) file for details.